Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 More than 4 million adoptions from shelters is a terrific feat, but it could be even better.
 Thanks to the many pet advocacy groups in the U.S., the “Adopt, Don’t Shop” campaign has helped thousands of animals in shelters find loving homes.
 The campaign pushes for people to rescue animals from shelters rather than buy from pet stores.

 4. About 810,000 stray animals that enter shelters are returned to their owners.

 (Shelters Animal Count)

 Luckily, this number shows that some animals simply get out of the yard and wander off.
-That’s still a staggering number, but at least shelters give pet owners a place to check in case their pet has acted like Houdini and vanished.
+That’s still a staggering number, but at least shelters give pet owners a place to check in case their pet has seemingly vanished.
 Of this total, 710,000 are dogs, and 100,000 are cats.
 This highlights the importance of adding a collar with contact information and making sure your pet is microchipped.

 5. Roughly 52% of all shelters in the US are kill shelters.